 SIGNS AND SYMPTOMS

 Signs and symptoms of cardiovascular genetic disease can vary widely—including chest pain with exercise, palpitations, fainting, heart failure or sudden death, or there may be no signs at all.
 In many cases, a diagnosis can help someone get life-saving treatment.
-Speaking with a Genome Medical certified genetic counselor can help you learn if you or your family members have risk factors for a genetic heart disease and if further genetic evaluation or genetic testing could be beneficial.
+Speaking with a certified genetic counselor from Genome Medical can help you learn if you or your family members have risk factors for a genetic heart disease and if further genetic evaluation or genetic testing could be beneficial.

 Trusted Genetic Specialists